8 Tips For Bringing Houseplants Indoors For The Winter

 Woman pours liquid mineral fertilizer.
 Cultivation and caring for indoor potted plants

-Avoid fertilizing, so as not to promote any new growth.
-If the plant’s foliage is showing obvious signs of nutritional deficiency, you can fertilize with a well-balanced, water-soluble food, like ALGOPlus All-Purpose Fertilizer (6-6-6) at half the recommended strength.
+Avoid fertilizing so as not to promote any new growth.
+If the plant’s foliage shows obvious signs of nutritional deficiency, you can fertilize with a well-balanced, water-soluble food, like ALGOPlus All-Purpose Fertilizer (6-6-6) at half the recommended strength.
 While indoors, plants will appreciate feeding once every 6 weeks.

 Sunlight